kenotron/fabsite/packages\gatsby-starter-uifabric-doc\content\blog/getting-started.md

 ---
-date: 2019-08-07T23:02:41.099Z
+date: 2019-08-02T20:20:29.623Z
 title: Getting Started
 ---

 ## Overview

-Fabric React compasdfasdfasdaonents are built as production-ready, generalized, documented, and reusable components to be used in Microsoft products.
+Fabric React components are built as production-ready, generalized, documented, and reusable components to be used in Microsoft products.
 This enables us and our partners to more easily build great applications without spending a ton of time implementing the same things over and over.

 Each component is designed to be RTL-friendly, keyboard accessible, screen reader-friendly, themeable, and generalized.
 TypeScript definition files are also included, so if you use TypeScript (which isn't a requirement), you will get compiler validation and using an editor like VS Code, you'll get intellisense.
 Each component is exported as a named module that can be easily imported in your code, allowing your external bundler to create small bundles that include just what you need.